 This little first floor office/bedroom got rearranged and gently decorated, proof that a great guest room doesn't need tons of bells and whistles, just a few creature comforts.

 Have window shades that close.
 I love shutters because they're easy to keep clean, they're tidy and they don't rip.
 When space is tight, opt for wall-mounted lights at the bedside.
 Place a clock on the bedside, too.
 Always keep a bench at the foot of the bed for luggage or an extra seat.
 Keep a nice selection of magazines on hand and place a tray on the dresser so guests have a spot to place jewelry, wallets, etc... at the end of the day.
 Keep a few drawers empty and be sure there are plenty of hangers in the closet.
 Maybe a little vase with fresh flowers if you're really on top of your game.
 Have a comforter (and pretty duvet - I love the linens at West Elm) and pillows with different firmness levels.
 Lastly, be sure your guests know which towels are theirs.

-This was the infamous basement that leaked and was not suitable for any kids to play in.
-But after adding a French drain around the perimeter it was ready to be turned into a real room.
+This was the classic unfinished basement with leaks and humidity and it was not suitable for any kids to play .
+But after adding a French drain around the perimeter (one of those things you don't know about until you're a homeowner) it was ready to be turned into a real room.

 To the left of where I took the picture is the door to the side yard.
 To the right are the stairs up to the main floor.
 So I built a Marmoleum pathway where I'm standing so kids could come in and out of the house and not get the carpet dirty.
 That floor continued on into the laundry room (and I also used it in the mudroom).